morganstanley/hobbes/doc/en/language/controlflow.rst

   This makes it much easier to write more complex, multi-line expressions of the kind we'll see in this section.
 Some of these examples are therefore shown without the hi prompt.

+The control flow rules for Hobbes are similar to Haskell:

 If/else
 =======